HL7/fhircast-docs/input/pagecontent/2-7-Conformance.md

 To support various architectures, including multiple decentralized FHIRcast hubs, the Hub exposes a `.well-known` endpoint containing additional information about the capabilities of that Hub.
 A Hub's supported events, version, and other capabilities can be exposed as a Well-Known Uniform Resource Identifiers (URIs) ([RFC5785](https://tools.ietf.org/html/rfc5785)) JSON document.

-Hubs SHOULD serve a JSON document at the location formed by appending `/.well-known/fhircast-configuration` to their `hub.url`.
+Hubs SHALL serve a JSON document at the location formed by appending `/.well-known/fhircast-configuration` to their `hub.url`.
 Contrary to RFC5785 Appendix B.4, the `.well-known` path component may be appended even if the `hub.url` endpoint already contains a path component.

 A simple JSON document is returned using the `application/json` mime type, with the following key/value pairs: